Affordable Housing - Budget 2017's Commitment

 Budget 2017 proposes to invest more than $11.2 billion over 11 years, in addition to preserving the baseline funding related to expiring social housing agreements.
 These investments are for initiatives designed to ensure that more Canadians have access to housing that meets their needs and that they can afford.

-The Honourable Marc Garneau, Minister of Transport, and, the Honourable Mélanie Joly, Minister of Canadian Heritage, on behalf of the Honourable Jean-Yves Duclos, Minister of Families, Children and Social Development and Minister Responsible for Canada Mortgage and Housing Corporation, were in Montréal today to highlight housing measures in Budget 2017.
+The Honourable Harjit Singh Sajjan, Minister of National Defence, on behalf of the Honourable Jean-Yves Duclos, Minister of Families, Children and Social Development and Minister Responsible for Canada Mortgage and Housing Corporation, was in Vancouver today to highlight housing measures in Budget 2017.
 With its strong focus on innovation, housing, skills, partnerships and fairness, Budget 2017 takes the next steps in securing a more prosperous future for all Canadians.

 Quick facts: